tanveer-sayyed/Experiments/trading/README.md

 Above it can be seen that the day's prediction is normalised to account for short-term variations.
 The adjustment is decided by the algorithm and not humans.
 This adjusted value is thus more robust.
 Even medium-term variations would be considered, which is still a work in progress.

-The below graph shows the testing result of model.
+The below graph shows the testing result of model, as well as the prediction of the best value for the day.
 As you can see the direction is correct in more than 90% of the cases!

 Image-2
 ![image](https://user-images.githubusercontent.com/45352897/127315268-eac0b1ed-d7ca-495d-96fa-3b76fa6e57a6.png)